Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 What Counts as Basic Salary?

-Only your basic salary is used in gratuity.
+Only your base pay is used in gratuity.

 These Do not Count